EBZebra/docs/edge/source/guide/configreference.md

 	<EnableFunctionKey_F1 value="1"/>

 ### EnableApplicationKey_X
+**Applies to Windows Mobile/CE**.
+Specifies which Application keys (numbered A1 to A16) should be enabled (all are disabled by default).
+For each key to be enabled, define a tag using EnableApplicationKey_X, replacing the ‘X’ with the key being enabled.
+For example, to enable key A5, your tag will include EnableApplicationKey_A5 as below.
+See the sample Config.xml file in user docs for correct branch placement.
+The "P" keys on Enterprise Tablet will be referred to as "F" keys in config file.

+**Notes**

+* Requires a preload of the KeyCapture module; disabled by default.
-This parameter is specific to Windows Mobile and Windows CE:
+* Applies to Android and Windows Mobile/CE devices.

-Some devices have keys to access specific applications on the device, e.g. Calendar, Outlook etc, all of which are disabled by default.
-This setting is used to specify which application keys should be enabled, numbered A1 to A16.
-For each key you wish to enable define a EnableApplicationKey_X tag but replace 'X' with the key being enabled, e.g. EnableApplicationKey_A1.
-Note that the mapping of keys to applications is device specific so A1 may have two functions on two different devices.
-In order to use this configuration setting you must preload the KeyCapture module.
-This setting is not specific to the current application and will be applied globally on the device. **Once set, this will persist across multiple Enterprise Browser executions and can only be unset by performing a device warm boot.**
+* Application-key mapping is device-specific; behavior may vary from one device to another.
+* This setting is not specific to an application.
+When enabled, settings are applied globally to the device.
+* On Zebra MC40, F1 is mapped to the Volume Down button, F2 to the Volume UP button and F3 to the Search button.
+* This feature can only be reset by performing a device warm boot.

 **Possible Values**